watty62/SOD/FE.md

 > By 2017, all public authorities in Scotland should be publishing their data in a format of 3 star or above.
 3 star data is data which is made available online, with an open license, in an open and machine-readable format.
 SRUC is currently working on reviewing its data sets to ensure compliance with the Scottish Open Data strategy

-__South Lanarkshire__ simply have a blank line against open dat in their [publication scheme](https://dkdtt1k0xa32o.cloudfront.net/uploads/Publication-Scheme-V5.pdf).
+__South Lanarkshire__ simply have a blank line against open data in their [publication scheme](https://dkdtt1k0xa32o.cloudfront.net/uploads/Publication-Scheme-V5.pdf).

 __West Lothian College__ [in 2018](https://www.west-lothian.ac.uk/media/2772/model-publication-scheme-2018.pdf) takes a very similar position to New College and SRUC.